mannahilmiftah/Query-Based-Video-Summarization-FYP/README.md

 fulfilling all the aspects of user provided context.

 ## Dataset
-Ego4D is a large-scale, multi-modal dataset for egocentric (first-person) video understanding.
+Ego4D is a large-scale, multi-modal dataset for egocentric (first-person) video understanding.
 It consists of over 3,000 hours of video recordings from 700 unique individuals, capturing daily activities like cooking, cleaning, and socializing.
 The dataset includes:
 1. 3,000+ hours of egocentric video.
 2. 40,000+ annotated episodes (short video clips).
 3. 12,000+ hours of audio narration.